Crib Goch

 Crib Goch North Ridge and the main ridge (centre), with the Pinnacles (right), seen from the Llanberis Pass

 (People who are familiar with Striding Edge in the Lake District often ask how the two compare.
 Both are long narrow ridges with steep drops on either side, both are grade 1 scrambles, and both are of a similar technical difficulty.
 However, Crib Goch is more exposed so requires more care and should be undertaken slowly.
-It also offers no easy escape routes, unlike Striding Edge.
+It also offers few escape routes, unlike Striding Edge.
 All in all, Crib Goch could be considered a bigger version of Striding Edge.)

 The ridge section

-If your party splits at Bwlch y Moch, with some continuing on the Pyg Track, and others heading up Crib Goch, note that although the two routes are largely similar in length, those on Crib Goch will probably take the best part of an hour longer to reach Bwlch y Moch, where both paths meet, some ⅓ mile before the summit.
+If your party splits at Bwlch y Moch, with some continuing on the Pyg Track, and others heading up Crib Goch, note that although the two routes are largely similar in length, those on Crib Goch will probably take the best part of an hour longer to reach Bwlch Glas, where both paths meet, some ⅓ mile before the summit.

 Carnedd Ugain and Crib Goch, viewed from near the summit